 Elucidating the role of tissue-resident immune cells in alveolar epithelial regeneration and lung fibrosis

-Potential applicants with at least a 2:1 in their first degree, are invited to email Prof Ho to discuss this project, to commence December/Jan 2018/19.
-Research assistants with similar degree and aptitude are welcomed.
+Potential applicants with at least a 2:1 in their first degree, are invited to email Prof Ho to discuss this project.

 The lung is a distinct organ in terms of regeneration and self-renewal.
 In the steady-state, cell turnover is low, but after injury, it possesses tremendous ability to regrow its epithelium - a whole new lung segment can regenerate after partial pneumonectomy.
-Yet, in end stage lung disease including chronic obstructive pulmonary disease (COPD) and idiopathic pulmonary fibrosis (IPF), regeneration is rare or occurs abnormally.
+Yet, in chronic lung disease e.g. idiopathic pulmonary fibrosis (IPF), regeneration is rare or occurs abnormally.
 The project examines the role of tissue-resident immune cells (innate lymphoid cells, Tregs, resident alveolar macrophages) in maintaining steady-state quiescence and coordinating appropriate repair after injury of the alveolar epithelium.
-The work will focus on the use of improved bleomycin murine model to examine the in vivo changes in tissue resident immune cells in the lungs, its co-localisation with regenerating alveolar epithelium and alveolar progenitor cells during injury and regeneration/repair.
-Findings will be tested in the appropriate transgenic mice and human diseased lungs in collaboration with the MRC-QUOD organ transplant programme in Newcastle.
-Lung stem cell identification will be performed in collaboration with Dr Emma Rawlins from the Gurdon Institute in Cambridge.
+The work will focus on the use of spatial transcriptomics to examine the in situ changes in tissue resident immune cells in the lungs, its co-localisation with regenerating alveolar epithelium and alveolar progenitor cells during injury and regeneration/repair.
+There will be an emphasis on functional studies using alveolar organoids.

 Contact details: Lingemail@example.com